sourcegraph/about/blogposts/2021/dev-tool-time-amir-rajan.md

     <blockquote class="twitter-tweet" data-dnt="true" data-theme="light"><p lang="en" dir="ltr">Will be streaming on Twitch today using my new rig.
 Got eye tracking working so you’ll see exactly where I’m looking when I code. <a href="https://t.co/Toc6h1XB7M">pic.twitter.com/Toc6h1XB7M</a></p>&mdash; Amir Rajan (@amirrajan) <a href="https://twitter.com/amirrajan/status/1008041824911536128?ref_src=twsrc%5Etfw">June 16, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </div>

-Over the next few years, he evolved his hardware to keep refining for comfort, work needs, and more efficient layouts.
+Over the next few years, he refined his hardware for comfort, work, and more efficient layouts.
 He built new keyboards, trying out different mechanical switches (check out the [show notes](#Show-notes) below for some of them), and developed muscle memory with a phonetic mapping for some keys and operators, set up with [QMK](https://qmk.fm/).
 He went back to a traditional desk, tried different task chairs, and fine-tuned their height to keep his knees and feet in the right places.

 <figure>
     <div class="container my-4 video-embed embed-responsive embed-responsive-16by9">